ResourceDataInc/Centroid/ruby/README.md

 ### Config(json)

-Alternatively, you can create an instance of `Config` by passing a JSON string to the `Config` constructor.
+Alternatively, you can create an instance of `Config` by passing a JSON string to the `Config` initializer.

 ```rb
 # from_string.rb